hungquangbui02022003/Reddit-Data-Pipeline-Engineering/README.md

-# Data Pipeline with Reddit, Airflow, Celery, Postgres, S3, AWS Glue, Athena, and Redshift
+# Data Pipeline with Reddit, Airflow, Celery, Postgres and MongoDB

 This project provides a comprehensive data pipeline solution to extract, transform, and load (ETL) Reddit data into a Redshift data warehouse.
-The pipeline leverages a combination of tools and services including Apache Airflow, Celery, PostgreSQL, Amazon S3, AWS Glue, Amazon Athena, and Amazon Redshift.
+The pipeline leverages a combination of tools and services including Apache Airflow, Celery, PostgreSQL and MongoDB.

 ## Table of Contents